Wild Forest - 300 ml Dai Gongdaobei

-This gongdaobei is a unique piece, totally handmade using natural clay from Nánnuò tea mountain 南糯山, Menghai county, mixed with sand from Mekong river to improve the molding performance and add porosity.
+This gongdaobei is a unique piece, totally handmade using natural red clay from Měngsòng 勐宋 mountain, Menghai county, mixed with sand from Mekong river to improve the molding performance.

 For all European countries and America we ship through our distributor located in Italy, while for Asia, Oceania and African countries we use our logistic center located in China.

 For European countries there is no custom-clearance procedure; for all the other shipments we accompany the package with all the necessary papers to ensure the fastest process possible.

 Within the European Union the shipping time is between 1-5 days, while for Extra-UE shipment the delivery time varies between 5 and 12 days.
 Orders are shipped on Tuesday, Wednesday and Friday: for special requests, please add a note to your order, we will endeavor to fulfill them.

 In Italy we ship through BRT.
 In Europe and US we ship through DHL Express courier or UPS; For shipments in Italy, you can select a BRT point where to collect your package, for shipments Europe you can choose a UPS point, and for the US you can choose a DHL service point.
 In Asia we use EMS.

 Eastern Leaves’s Guarantee

 We guarantee the product will arrive securely as well as beautifully packed.
 While very rare, breakage in shipping can happen.
 In the unlikely event of breakage please contact us and we will replace the defected item with no additional charge.
 Please email firstname.lastname@example.org to arrange for a replacement or return.

 We met Qiu Laoshi in 2016, when he was managing a kiln in Jinghong city center with a good team of students from the local university.